All Episodes

 And part of what bothers me about that is that couldn't happen if the people of country weren't lackadaisical about it.

-But the people of country are willing to if she got a D by her name, then whoever votes D is perfectly willing to give her a pass on all of this.
+If she got a D by her name, then whoever votes D is perfectly willing to give her a pass on all of this.

-Anyway, uh give some examples here.
+Anyway, give some examples here.

-Here's a media montage of the drive-by's today, just thrilled that she's taking questions.
+Here's a media montage of the drive-bys today, just thrilled that she's taking questions.

 And a presidential campaign is a formula.